Free & Open Source · No Cloud · No Subscription

 Reset behaviour

-It sends a predefined set of commands to restore the camera's colour settings to a known baseline.
+It sends a predefined set of commands to restore the camera's color settings to a known baseline.

 Not through the UI yet — custom presets can be configured directly in the camera plugin file.